joel Sampson / N5LXI

 Amateur Radio Bio & Rigs

-I was first licensed as WN9LHL in 1964.
-I got my ticket again as WD8QIB in the 70's while living in Columbus, Ohio.
-I moved to Texas in 1986, I changed my call to the 5th district and got N5LXI.
-I now have an Extra class license.
+In the mid 70's I drove from Columbus, Ohio to the FCC field office in Detroit through a December snow storm.
+I passed the Technician test (latter called Tech Plus as 5 wpm code was required).
+I was issued WD8QIB and living in Columbus, Ohio.
+When I moved to Texas in 1986, I changed my call to the 5th district and got N5LXI.
+I now have an Amateur Extra class license.

 The following is the gear I use with some comments.